RE GCSE Short Course

 - A study of Islam – beliefs and teachings

-All students are encouraged to be open minded and take a full part in group and class discussions.
-Listening respectfully to others is just as important as explaining your own views.
-If we do not listen we cannot learn.
-Students will often disagree with each other but must do so respectfully.
+All students are encouraged to be open-minded and take a full part in group and class discussions.
+Listening actively and thinking critically is just as important as explaining your own ideas.
+Students will often disagree with each other but must do so respectfully, giving clear reasons and evidence for their views.
 Thoughtful, well informed discussion is a key part of the learning we do in Religious Education.

 After each unit of work students complete an exam style assessment so that their progress can be tracked and targeted help provided.
-All work is marked using GCSE Grades.
+Students also complete a mock exam in November of their Y10 year.
+All work is marked using GCSE grades.

 At the end of Y10 students sit a 1-hour GCSE exam on the Philosophical and Ethical Studies element of the course [studied in Y9], a 30 minute exam on the Study of Christianity unit and a 30 minute exam on the Study of Islam unit.

 Students who opt to take RE Full Course GCSE have 5 lessons of RE a fortnight and take their final GCSE RE exams at the end of Y11 rather than the end of Y10.